civicteam/civic-icp-canister/README.md

+# Introduction

 # CI Build and Test (Local setup)

-This project provides steps to set up and run the project locally.
+This section provides steps to set up and run the project locally.
 Follow the steps below to configure your environment, build the project, and run tests.

 ## Prerequisites